How to perform an SEO audit for an ecommerce website

 - CLS (Cumulative Layout Shift) indicates how long it takes for your web page to become visually stable, i.e., whether there are elements that prevent visitors from seeing the content.

-Optimize your site along these three metrics so your visitor gets the highest quality experience.
+When doing SEO for an ecommerce website, try to improve these metrics to ensure that your visitor gets the highest quality experience possible.
 Google is very picky and shows users the best results for their query based both on the content’s quality and the way that content interacts with users.

 Tools to use